phlcrny/PSGubbins/readme.md

 A Powershell module of assorted gubbins that didn't really fit anywhere else - an SCCM log parser, passphrase generator, ``mstsc.exe`` wrapper.

+As the name suggests, this module is at best a work in progress.
+Feel free to report issues or suggest improvements.

 ## Getting Started

 As/when it gets published to the Powershell Gallery, you'll be able to install and get started with the commands below.